emadghaffari/design-patterns/README.md

 Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

 > Imagine that you’re working on an online ordering system.
 You want to restrict access to the system so only authenticated users can create orders.
 Also, users who have administrative permissions must have full access to all orders.

+## Command
+Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+This transformation lets you parameterize methods with different requests, delay or queue a request’s execution, and support undoable operations.
+> Imagine that you’re working on a new text-editor app.
+Your current task is to create a toolbar with a bunch of buttons for various operations of the editor.
+You created a very neat Button class that can be used for buttons on the toolbar, as well as for generic buttons in various dialogs.